Fathima3939/My_journey_with_AI_Builder_Challenge/README.md

 ### Keywords

-* __Machine learning__ - TMachine learning is a branch of artificial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.
+* __Machine learning__ - Machine learning is a branch of artificial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.

 - __Anomaly detection__ - A machine learning based technique that analyzes data over time and identifies unusual changes.